Oneflow-Inc/oneflow/README.md

   make -j$(nproc)
   ```

-  If the downloading error occurred, you should back to the previous step to reinstall the cmake, then clean the file CMakeCache.txt and build the third-parties once again.
+  If the downloading error occurred, you should go back to the previous step to reinstall the cmake, then clean the file CMakeCache.txt and build the third-parties once again.

 - Build Oneflow